Bhavishya-Tailang/Timeapp/task to be done.md

         id, date, delete, username, managerId, projectCode

-updateUser - put api/patch api - name, username, role update query inn db deleteUser - put - delete 0 -> 1
+updateUser - put api/patch api - name, username, role update query inn db: DONE deleteUser - put - delete 0 -> 1: PENDING
+1. add data attributes
+2. get data attributes from event.target
+3. call fetch api using those data attributes

+CHange password: patch -> check if user has changed the default password, if no prompt user to change the password
+1. add a flag column defaultPasswordChanged in userdetails - alter table
+2. update table set defaultPasswordChanged to false for all the records
+2. modify createUser api add defaultPasswordChanged as false
+3. modify getUserDetails api return defaultPasswordChanged with name role and username in response
+4. if defaultPasswordChanged is false, show link to change password